 Offsite Backups With Liquid Web’s Acronis Cyber Backups

-Liquid Web has the answer to security against these types of threats: Acronis Cyber Backups for Dedicated Servers.
-Acronis is the #1 hybrid cloud backup solution and the leader for cyber protection in backups today.
+Liquid Web has the answer to security against these types of threats: Acronis Cyber Backups for Dedicated Servers, Cloud Servers, VPS, Cloud Dedicated, and VMware Private Cloud.
+Acronis is the number one hybrid cloud backup solution and the leader for cyber protection in backups today.

-All of this ensures that you can restore or reimage your server in case of a disaster.
-All backups store in a different data center from the server; a true offsite backup solution.
+All of this ensures that you can restore your server data in case of a disaster.
+All backups are stored in a different data center from the server; a true off-server and offsite backup solution.

 What are the Features of Acronis Cyber Backup?